Tim Healy (politician): Governor-General

 Much of the contact between governments in London and Dublin went through Healy.
 He had access to all sensitive state papers, and received instructions from the British Government on the use of his powers to grant, withhold or refuse the Royal Assent to legislation enacted by the Oireachtas.
 For instance, Healy was instructed to reject any bill that abolished the Oath of Allegiance.
 However, neither this nor any other bill that he was secretly instructed to block were introduced during his time as Governor-General.
 That role of being the UK government's representative, and acting on its advice, was abandoned throughout the British Commonwealth in the mid-1920s as a result of an Imperial Conference decision, leaving him and his successors exclusively as the King's representative and nominal head of the Irish executive.

-Concerning the Irish Boundary Commission (1924-25) which determined the border between the Irish Free State and Northern Ireland, Healy made clear his opinion on how the border should be determined:
+Concerning the Irish Boundary Commission (1924–25) which determined the border between the Irish Free State and Northern Ireland, Healy made clear his opinion on how the border should be determined:

 The requirement of the Treaty that the Boundary should be determined in accordance with the wishes of the inhabitants subject to the other conditions therein mentioned, renders it necessary that the wishes of the inhabitants first be ascertained.

+During negotiations for the Anglo-Irish Treaty, Healy had been assured by Winston Churchill that large areas of Northern Ireland would be transferred to Irish Free State - Counties Tyrone and Fermanagh, south Armagh, south Down, along with the towns of Enniskillen, Londonderry and Newry (those transfers never occurred).

 Healy seemed to believe that he had been awarded the Governor-Generalship for life.
 However, the Executive Council of the Irish Free State decided in 1927 that the term of office of Governors-General would be five years.
 As a result, he retired from the office and public life in January 1928.
 His wife had died the previous year.
 He published his extensive two-volume memoirs in 1928.
 Throughout his life he was formidable because he was ferociously quick-witted, because he was unworried by social or political convention, and because he knew no party discipline.
 Towards the end of his life he mellowed and became otherwise more diplomatic.

 He died on 26 March 1931, aged 75, in Chapelizod, County Dublin, where he lived at his home in Glenaulin, and was buried in Glasnevin Cemetery.